fieldtrip/website/workshop/nigeria2025/stimuli.md

 ## Synchronization

-The most common strategy to synchonize the experimnental task with the EEG recording is to use a trigger cable, i.e., a cable from the computer to the EEG amplifier or to the MEG system.
+The most common strategy to synchronize the experimental task with the EEG recording is to use a trigger cable, i.e., a cable from the computer to the EEG amplifier or to the MEG system.
 In the past the parallel (printer) port of the computer would be used for that, but nowadays computers and laptops only have USB ports.

 The USB port of a computer or laptop supports serial-over-usb, which is a common protocol to connect to an external device.
-Using the serial interface, we can connect to an external device such as an [Arduino](https://www.arduino.cc) deevlopment board, or a [BBT interface](https://www.blackboxtoolkit.com).
+Using the serial interface, we can connect to an external device such as an [Arduino](https://www.arduino.cc) development board, or a [BBT interface](https://www.blackboxtoolkit.com).
 These then translate the trigger value sent over the serial port into a sequence of parallel bits.

 An alternative for a hardware cable is to use [LabStreamingLayer](http://labstreaminglayer.readthedocs.io/), which is also known as LSL.
 This does require that not only the makers are sent over LSL, but also that the EEG is sent over LSL and recorded along with the markers.